History of monetary policy in China: Attempts on reviving paper money

 The Ming dynasty's approach to money focused on using it as a tool for collecting revenue and keeping prices stable.
 They prioritized a fiat currency because it gave them control.
 The state was not concerned with the intrinsic value of money, such as a coin's metal content, as this could hinder the states' economic goals.
 Even after the Yuan dynasty's paper money suffered from inflation, the concept of a government-backed currency remained respected in Chinese political thought.
 Ming writer Ye Ziqi (c.1327 - 1390) argued in 1378 that paper money was not inherently flawed, he blamed the Yuan dynasty's policies for the currency's collapse.
 He stressed that for paper money to be successful, it had to be backed by sufficient reserves of precious metals or coins, a principle the Ming state embraced by making its paper currency convertible with coin.

 Unlike the Yuan, the Ming aimed to supplement their paper notes with bronze coins.
 However, the Ming's "baochao" paper currency was nonconvertible from the start as it could not be exchanged for hard currency like silver, a precious metal gaining attraction from merchants in trade.
 This differed from the Yuan, which initially backed its paper money with silver.
 The lack of convertibility caused a significant gap between the paper money's nominal value and its actual market value.
 Under Emperor Zhu Yuanzhang, the Ming government's monetary policy was erratic.
 It tried to stop the use of silver in trade, but the paper money continued to lose value, even compared to coins.
 The state's response was inconsistent.
 For instance, creation of mints were opened and closed, and the printing of new paper money was frequently stopped and restarted during the 1370s and 1380s.
 This "tinkering" failed to halt the currency's depreciation.
 By 1390, the one-guan note was worth only a quarter of its face value, but the emperor resisted pressure to devalue it.

 The Yongle Emperor tried to keep the monetary policies of his father by banning silver and issuing more paper money, however, retreated into issuing coins.
 His successor, Xuande Emperor, continued promoting the "baochao" as the fiat currency which also became unsuccessful.
-During the final years of his reign, many Chinese regions eventually adopted silver as the their main currency.
+During the final years of his reign, many Chinese regions eventually adopted silver as their main currency.
 In 1436, Beijing started paying their military officers with silver.
 That same year, Huang Fu, minister of revenue, proposed to use silver as reserves backing the paper currency but no action was taken from the government.
 The government then lifted their ban on the precious metal.